mongodb/docs-node/source/atlas-vector-search.rst

 collection and perform vector search queries against vector data.
 You can also combine vector search with full-text search queries to return the most relevant results for your use case.
-You can integrate {+vector-search+} with popular AI frameworks and services to easily implement vector search in your applications.
+You can integrate {+vector-search+} with popular AI frameworks and services to implement vector search in your applications.

 To learn more about {+vector-search+}, see the :atlas:`{+vector-search+}
 </atlas-vector-search/vector-search-overview/>` guide in the MongoDB Atlas